osresearch/ncube/instructions.md

   * N ← src < 0
   * Z ← des = 0
   * V ← Integer overflow
-  * U ← 0
+  * `U` ← 0

-Description:
+Exceptions:
+  * Integer overflow

+#### SFT - SHIFT LOGICAL
 If the source is zero the destination is unchanged and the Carry flag is set to the least significant bit of the destination.
 Otherwise, the operand at the destination address is shifted by the number of places equal to the value of the source.
 If the source is positive the shift is to the left and if negative it is to the right.
-Left shifts cause zero to be shifted in from the right and right shifts cause the sign to be copied from the left.
+Left shifts cause zero to be shifted in from the right and right shifts cause zero to be shifted in from the left.
 In both cases the Carry flag is set to the last bit shifted out.
-If the shift is right Integer overflow cannot occur but left shifts cause Integer overflow if the bits shifted out are not all equal to the resulting sign bit.
-The source operand is always a Byte operand even though the destination can be a Byte (SFAB), Halfword (SFAH) or Word (SFAW).
+The source operand is always a Byte operand even though the destination can be a Byte (SFTB), Halfword (SFTH) or Word (SFTW).

-Exceptions:
-  * Integer overflow

-#### SFT - SHIFT LOGICAL
 Opcodes:
 ```
   01     SFTB       ShiFT logical Byte